chenyueqi/Othello-Based-FileSystem/single-Dc/analysisTool/README.md

 	# ${serve list} #
  check: # serverNum size #

+# test target
+ It is obvious that some operations share similar performance.
+For example, read and write.
+Therefore, we just checked the following operations for evaluation
+ read: for file access
+ mv: for file move and cp
+ mvr: for directory mv
+ loadbalance:
+ faulttol:

 #simulation parameter
  throughput: 	1.93Gb/s (one-to-one Bcube topology)
     		0.99Gb/s (one-to-one Tree topology)